tempestrock/todos/README.md

 - Tasks have a title and a detailed text.
 The detailed text can be written in basic [Markdown](https://www.markdownguide.org/cheat-sheet/) in order to give it a nicer look and feel.
 Also links can be added in the text this way.
 - Localization: Currently, English and German are supported.
-Other languages should be easily addable by you.
+Other languages should be easily addable.
 - Labels:
   - Labels (e.g. something like `Bug`, `Size: S`, `Size: L`, `Learn`, `at home`, `in the garden`, etc.) can be created, edited, and deleted.
-They are part of the localization.
+  - Labels can be localized, i.e., they switch their names when the language is changed.
-  - Tasks can be assigned labels and filtered according to their labels.
+  - Tasks can be assigned labels and - the actual main purpose of the existence of labels - filtered according to their labels.
 - Users can be assigned todo lists.
 Different users can have different sets of lists.
 - Light and dark mode.